Manned Orbiting Laboratory: Selection

 To provide prospective astronauts for the X-15 rocket-powered aircraft, Dyna-Soar and MOL programs, on 5 June 1961 the USAF created the Aerospace Research Pilot Course at the USAF Experimental Flight Test Pilot School at Edwards Air Force Base in California.
 The school was renamed the Aerospace Research Pilot School (ARPS) on 12 October 1961.
-Four classes were conducted between June 1961 and May 1963, the third class receiving instruction on Dyna-Soar as part of the course.
+Four classes were conducted between June 1961 and May 1963, the third receiving instruction on Dyna-Soar as part of the course.
 The commandant of the ARPS, Colonel Charles E. "Chuck" Yeager, advised Schriever to restrict the selection of astronauts for the MOL to ARPS graduates.
 The program did not accept applications; 15 candidates were selected and sent to Brooks Air Force Base in San Antonio, Texas, for a week of medical evaluation in October 1964.
-The evaluations were similar to those conducted for the NASA astronaut groups.
+The evaluations were similar to those conducted for NASA astronaut groups.

 For the first three NASA astronaut groups in 1959, 1962 and 1963, the USAF had established a selection board to review candidates before forwarding their names to NASA.
 The Chief of Staff of the USAF, General John P. McConnell, informed Schriever that he expected the selection of MOL astronauts to follow the same procedure.
 A selection board was convened in September 1965, chaired by Major General Jerry D. Page.
 On 15 September 1965, the selection criteria for MOL was announced.
 Candidates had to be: